 - Spending Table – Compares monthly spending to an average (for us) budget, keeping us accountable for additional expenses.
 I will also include my personal discretionary budget as well; I will not include my spouse’s discretionary spending, which I do not see.

 Each net worth goal in the Financial Progress table is broken down into undisclosed units of money.
-Our goal has been to hit “Financial Freedom.”
-This means:
+Our goal is to hit “Financial Equilibrium.”
+This means, more or less, FIRE at roughly 4% withdrawal rate.

 We’ve created a joint budget which represents the average amount we can expect to spend each month.
 This is average amount we need to comfortably live in case of a job loss, emergency, etc. I expect to frequently mostly keep in line with our budget when amortized over the year, even though amounts may vary from month to month.